 What memory care actually costs in NJ, 2025 CareScout data

-CareScout (formerly Genworth) released its 2025 Cost of Care Survey for New Jersey in March 2026.
-National AL median rose ~5% to $6,200/month ($74,400/year).
-New Jersey remains a high-cost state:
+CareScout (formerly Genworth) released its 2025 Cost of Care Survey (data collected July–November 2025) on March 3, 2026.
+The national assisted-living median rose about 5% to $6,200/month ($74,400/year), and New Jersey remains among the most expensive states in the country, 5th highest for assisted living:

 Two cost-mitigation paths matter most for NJ memory care: